4 Misconceptions About Bonding with Your Baby

 Talk to your pediatrician if your child doesn’t exhibit these behaviors, or if you are concerned about your bond.
 Another reason to ask for help relates to feeding.
 If your baby is colicky or fussy, there may be an underlying health issue, such as reflux, to blame.
 But treatment that makes the baby more comfortable could pave the way to more peaceful feeding times — and a stronger bond.

-Memorial Healthcare System provides many resources for parents.
+Memorial Family Birthplace provides many resources for parents.
 Check out the Baby and Me Parenting Series of live, online webinars that cover many topics, such as postpartum depression and breastfeeding, poison safety, infant sleep, transitioning to solid foods and how to use a carrier.